acmei/Rails-Reference/README.md

 `rails new .`

 ##Heroku Deployment
-_Make sure your sqlite3 gem is under development group then add add gem 'pg'_
+- _Make sure your sqlite3 gem is under development group then add add gem 'pg' (see below)_
 ```ruby
 group :production do
   gem 'pg'